 This is a chapter from the book: The Alternative Twelve Steps: A Secular Guide to Recovery.
 An Introductory chapter, A Program for Living, was posted on January 29, 2014, and subsequent chapters dealing with each of the twelve Steps will be posted on AA Agnostica on the last Wednesday of each month ending in December, 2014.
-The book, originally published in 1991 and written by Martha Cleveland and Arlys G., is available as an ebook at Recovery 101.
+Originally published in 1991 and written by Martha Cleveland and Arlys G., The Alternative 12 Steps is now available in a Second Edition at Recovery 101.

 Admit we are powerless over other people, random events and our own persistent negative behaviors, and that when we forget this, our lives become unmanageable.

 Step 1 is a shift in thinking.
 We shift from thinking that we are powerful and in charge of our lives to accepting the reality that our efforts haven’t worked.
 Our struggles to control ourselves and others have only made our lives unmanageable.
 In this way we have been blind to ourselves.
 Step 1 gives us the insight and honesty to admit that we are not managing our lives very well, that a lot of things are beyond our control and that we live with emotional pain.
 It is the first step on our road to serenity.
 We can begin to use the affirmation of serenity that millions of people have used before us.

 Today I seek the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

 (Adapted from “The Serenity Prayer,” by Reinhold Niehuhr)